barsoom/devbook/styleguide/README.md

 ## How and when to follow this styleguide

-We may have old code that conflicts with these rules, but we try to follow them for new code, and to update old code as we encounter it.
+We may have old code that conflicts with these rules, but we try to follow them for new code, and to update old code as we encounter it (preferably in a separate commit).

 If a styleguide violation is pointed out in review, follow it and don't debate it there – make a pull request with your proposed styleguide change.